 Practical things to know

-• Language: Italian is required in most regions.
-South Tyrol is the exception — German gets you far there, and many employers actively prefer German speakers.
+- Language: Italian is required in most regions.
+South Tyrol is the exception - it's officially bilingual (German and Italian), and many employers actively prefer or require German.
 In Valle d'Aosta, some French is helpful.